Refel/GettingandCleaningDataProject/README.md

 Calculates the mean of all the the measures filtering each **Subjet** and each **Activity**, and writes the resutl in a file called **means.txt**

-In the file ColNames.txt there is the name of the data set
+In the file ColNames.txt the name of the columns of the data set is stored.

 # Code book describing the variables